-2011-12 2012-13 Additio onal Amount President's Recommendations "A List" Other Items for Consideration "B List" President's Recommendations "A List" Other Items for Consideration "B List" g.
-UNCSA Productions and Performances UNCSA's mission is to train performing artists for successful careers in the arts and to share those performances with the State's citizens.
+2011- 12 2012-13 Additio onal Amount President's Recommendations "A List" Other Items for Consideration "B List" President's Recommendations "A List" Other Items for Consideration "B List" g.
+UNCSA's mission is to train performing artists for successful careers in the arts and to share those performances with the State's citizens.
 Funds are requested to provide the appropriate level of professional training and make the performances more accessible to the State.
 Student performances are a part of the academic core at UNCSA, yet sufficient funds are not currently available to adequately cover the costs of premier performances.
-These production costs include everything from supplies and materials for backdrops, to the construction of stage pieces, to purchasing the rights to a performance, to designing and constructing costumes for the performers.
+These production costs include everything from supplies and materials for backdrops, to the constructing costumes for the performers.
 These funds would support the increased costs of producing, designing, constructing, performing and marketing the performances of UNCSA's students.
 500,000 0 250,000 0 h.
-Charlotte Informatics Partnership (UNCC) 0 0 1,500,000 0
+Charlotte Informatics Partnership (UNCC) Charlotte Informatics Partnership (CIP) is a strategic university-industry partnership at UNCC which is jointly led by senior leaders from the banking, energy and healthcare industries.
+The CIP is designed to establish the greater Charlotte region as a leading national destination for applied informatics that supports knowledge-driven business 0 0 1,500,000 0 innovation.